Parents charged with cruelty after baby shot, found burned with cigarettes

 Watkins tried to flee, but officers were able to apprehend him and take him into custody.

 Shreveport police arrested Lewis and charged her with second-degree cruelty to a juvenile.
 She is being held on a $200,000 bond at Caddo Correctional Center.
-Watkins is charged with second degree cruelty to a juvenile and flight from an officer, and is being held on $210,000 bond at CCC.
+Watkins is charged with second-degree cruelty to a juvenile and flight from an officer and is being held on $210,000 bond at CCC.

 Both Lewis and Watkins are scheduled to be back in court on June 30 for further proceedings.